A grant is one form of financial aid that typically does not have to be repaid.

 +

-This is a grant for undergraduate Illinois residents who demonstrate financial need as determined by the information supplied on the FAFSA.
-Because MAP funding is historically insufficient to meet the demand, a suspension date is typically implemented a few months after the FAFSA application has been made available on October 1st.
-Students are encourage to complete the FAFSA application as close to the October 1st date as possible in order to be considered for eligibility.
+The State of Illinois Monetary Award Program (MAP) Grant is a grant for undergraduate Illinois residents who demonstrate financial need as determined by the information supplied on the Free Application for Federal Student Aid (FAFSA).
+Because MAP funding is historically insufficient to meet the demand, a suspension date is typically implemented a few months after the FAFSA has been made available on October 1st.
+Students are encourage to complete the FAFSA as close to the October 1st date as possible in order to be considered for eligibility.

-The State of Illinois MAP Grant is based on enrollment in 15 semester credit hours.
+The MAP Grant is based on enrollment in 15 semester credit hours.
 This means that you will get 100% of your MAP Grant if you are enrolled in 15 hours.
 If you enroll in less than 15 hours, your MAP Grant will be prorated based on the number of hours for which you are enrolled.
 For example:

-Total semester MAP Grant: $2000
+Total semester MAP Grant: $4200

-Number of semester hours: 10
+Number of semester hours: 9

-Eligible MAP Grant award: 10/15 X $2000 = $1333.33
+Eligible MAP Grant award: 9/15 X $4200 = $2520

-More information on the MAP grant program and updates can be found on the Illinois Student Assistance Commission’s website.
+More information on the MAP Grant program and updates can be found on the Illinois Student Assistance Commission’s website.

 Retention of Illinois Students & Equity (RISE) Act and Alternative Application for Illinois Financial Aid

-• Federal Supplemental Educational Opportunity Grant
+• Federal Supplemental Educational Opportunity (FSEOG) Grant

 +

-The Federal SEOG is awarded to high need students who also qualify for the Pell Grant.
 More information on the FSEOG can be found on the Federal Student Aid website.

-• Teacher Education Assistance for College and Higher Education Grant
+• Teacher Education Assistance for College and Higher Education (TEACH) Grant

 +

-This federal grant is available to undergraduate and graduate students who agree to serve for at least four years as full-time, highly qualified teachers in high-need fields in public or not-for-profit private elementary or secondary schools that serve students from low-income families.
 You should consider this grant only if you are committed to teaching a high-need subject in a designated low-income school.
 If the teaching requirement is not met, the grant will convert to an unsubsidized loan, which will have to be repaid with interest calculated back to the date the funds were disbursed.
 The TEACH grant maximum is $4,000 per year.
-More information on the TEACH grant can be found on the Federal Student Aid website.

-List of eligible TEACH programs.
+Review the list of eligible TEACH programs.

 • Iraq and Afghanistan Service Grant